yashsinha1611/sfdocs_Build_AI/docs/RUM/agent_installation/angular_12x.md

 ## **Step 6: Verify the setup**

-Once the above mentioned steps are completed, `restart the development server` and check for the RUM data in the Snappyflow APM server.
+Once the above mentioned steps are completed, **restart the development server** using `npm start` command and check for the RUM data in the Snappyflow APM server.

 Click on View dashboard for the given application -> Click on Real User Monitoring Tab on left side bar -> Go to Real Time Pane.